Visual Communication Technology

 - PLO 5: Apply knowledge of industrial applications to visual communication related technologies.

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in January 2023.
 Questions should be directed to the Office of Institutional Effectiveness.

 The Visual Communication Technology program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE) and is in good standing, https://www.atmae.org/

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
-The Visual Communication Technology program does not lead to professional licensure.
+The Visual Communication Technology program does not leads to professional licensure.